lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 -  During operation, the access to the D4 zone (roof of the D3 counting room) is locked.
--  The EN-CV detector cooling group may occasionally need access to D4,
-   e. g. to perform corrective interventions on the air dryers that are located there.
+-  The EN-CV detector cooling group may occasionally need access to D4, e.g. to perform corrective interventions on the air dryers that are located there.
 -  The procedure that must be followed in this case is described in `EDMS document 2739150 <https://edms.cern.ch/document/2739150>`__.